 - Flavor.
 When cooking the beef, I seared it to keep it tender.
 I also used plenty of salt and pepper, and tomato paste.

 - Lean and mean.
-Jackie eats pretty clean and lower carb, so I used rice as an optional ingredient, and kept the soup base to mostly beef and veggies.
+Jackie eats pretty clean and lower carb, so I kept the soup base mostly beef and veggies.

 - Variety.
-I love to try new things, so I used leeks instead of onions, and included roasted tomatoes for a flavor punch.
+I love to try new things, so I used leeks instead of onions, and used a ton of cabbage.

 You could make the beef in many ways.